hbouzourdaz/hbouzourdaz/README.md

 ### 🚀 Developer | AI Builder | Educator | EdTech Innovator

-I build practical digital products that combine **technology, AI, and education** to solve real-world problems.
+I build practical digital products that combine **technology, artificial intelligence, and education** to solve real-world problems.

-With a background in **Physical Sciences education** and software development, I focus on creating useful tools, scalable web applications, and automation systems with tangible impact.
+With a background in **Physical Sciences education** and software development, I focus on creating impactful tools for education, productivity, and digital transformation.

 🌍 **Portfolio:** https://hbouzourdaz.space/